Principality of Samos: History

-During the Greek War of Independence Samos bore a conspicuous part, forming its own autonomous administration under the leadership of Lykourgos Logothetis.
-It was in the strait between the island and Mount Mycale that Konstantinos Kanaris set fire to and blew up a Turkish frigate, in the presence of the army that had been assembled for the invasion of the island, a success that led to the abandonment of the enterprise, and Samos held its own to the very end of the war.
-On the conclusion of peace the island was again handed over to the Turks, but since 1835 has held an exceptionally advantageous position, being in fact self-governed, though tributary to the Turkish empire, and ruled by a Greek governor nominated by the Sublime Porte, who bore the title of "Prince of Samos", but was supported and controlled by a Greek council and assembly.
+During the Greek War of Independence Samos formed its own autonomous administration under the leadership of Lykourgos Logothetis.
+Following the burning of the Ottoman flagship by Konstantinos Kanaris and the successes of the Hydriots in the naval theatre of the war, the plans for the invasion of the island were abandoned by the Ottomans, and Samos held out until the end of the war.
+Following the Treaty of Constantinople and the London Conference in 1832, the island was given to the Ottomans, but held an advantageous position as self-governed and ruled by a Greek governor nominated by the Sublime Porte, who bore the title of "Prince of Samos", but was supported by a Greek council and assembly.